 There is another step that we’re beginning to integrate into our process to hone in on aesthetics before we get too far down the design path.
-Style tiles are essentially a single designed page which outlines colors, typography, photo style, button styles, etc. They are intended to allow a client to get a visual summary of design direction without creating pages and pages of Photoshop comps.
-Similar to the "mood boards" of other design disciplines, these super handy tools were developed by Samantha Warren, with a great site explaining them.
+Style tiles are essentially a single designed page which outlines colors, typography, photo style, button styles, etc. They are intended to allow a client to get a visual summary of the design direction without creating pages and pages of Photoshop comps.
+Similar to the “mood boards” of other design disciplines, these super handy tools were developed by Samantha Warren, with a great site explaining them.

 Note: these days we’ve actually taken Samantha’s style tiles a step further into our very own style prototype.